Farama-Foundation/Gymnasium/docs/content/environment_creation.md

 base class, `gymnasium.Env`.
 If you only use this RNG, you do not need to worry much about seeding, *but you need to remember to call `super().reset(seed=seed)`* to  make sure that `gymnasium.Env` correctly seeds the RNG.
 Once this is done, we can randomly set the state of our environment.
-In our case, we randomly choose the agent's location and the randomly sample target positions, until it does not coincide with the agent's position.
+In our case, we randomly choose the agent's location and the random sample target positions, until it does not coincide with the agent's position.

 The `reset` method should return a tuple of the initial observation and some auxiliary information.
 We can use the methods `_get_obs`